2025 United States wildfires: Climatic conditions

+United States drought at the start of water year.

 During spring and early summer 2025, observed temperature anomalies across the western U.S. averaged approximately +1.5°C above the 30-year climatological norm.
 These warmer-than-average conditions contributed to earlier snowmelt and accelerated drying of live and dead vegetation, factors known to increase wildfire potential.
 These temperature trends aligned with the CPC's seasonal forecast and contributed to extending the typical wildfire season window.

 By mid-2025, the U.S. Drought Monitor reported that nearly 45% of the western United States was under severe to exceptional drought conditions, with California and Nevada among the hardest-hit states.
 These drought conditions stressed vegetation and depleted soil moisture, significantly reducing fuel moisture content and thereby increasing wildfire risk and severity across large areas.

 Throughout the season, live fuel moisture levels dropped below 70%, and dead fuel moisture fell below 5% in many fire-prone ecosystems.
 These critically low moisture levels meant vegetation was highly flammable, facilitating rapid wildfire ignition and spread.
 Fire Danger Ratings issued by the National Interagency Fire Center (NIFC) frequently reached "High" to "Extreme" during peak fire months, driven by hot, dry winds and low relative humidity.
 Enhancements in fire monitoring technology were seen in 2025 with the operational deployment of the GOES-T satellite system, which provided real-time thermal imagery to aid in wildfire detection and management.